e99 Online Shopping Mall

 5-0 out of 5 stars An American Treasure

 This is one of the most important books on America and American history, culture and citizenship.
 It would benefit the world if it were incorporated into public education.
 Someone said that nations are judged by their art and this book examines that subject superlatively.
 This study of the blues examines the evolving cosmology of the Africans and their journey and creation: the blues, one of the singular most powerful beauties of America.
-He shows how from the blues came all and embraced all other peoples and cultures.
-Baraka's ability to live the thoughts of the originators enables us to understand the profoundity of their sorrow and sublimity of their joy.
+He shows how all American music originated from the blues and how it embraced all other peoples and cultures.
+Baraka's ability to inhabit the thoughts of the Blue's originators enables us to understand the profundity of their sorrow and sublimity of their joy.

 4-0 out of 5 stars gone where the Southern cross the yella dog